-As part of this legislation, councils must ensure that they have sufficient plots available to meet the demand, and demonstrate that planning permission (or permission in principle) has been granted on these plots within three years.
+Prospective self builders are asked to log their desire to build their own home with their local authority via the Right to Build Registers (more on this below).
+As part of this legislation, local authorities must ensure that they have sufficient plots available to meet the demand, and demonstrate that planning permission (or permission in principle) has been granted on these plots within three years.

-If you are thinking about taking on a self build project, then make sure you are up to speed on the Right to Build scheme and how it can help.
-This guide explains it all.
+If you are thinking about taking on a self build or custom build project, then make sure you are up to speed on the Right to Build scheme and how it can help.
+This guide explains what you need to know.

 What is the Right to Build?

-As of 1 April 2016, councils in England have had to keep a list of people or groups who would like to self build.
-Local authorities in England have to make enough serviced plots available to meet the demand (which can be ascertained by the number registering for the Right to Build).
+As of 1 April 2016, councils in England have had to keep a list of people or groups who would like to custom or self build, and make enough serviced plots available to meet the demand (which can be ascertained by the number registering for the Right to Build).

-However, NaCSBA has visited the Welsh Government to encourage them to adopt the same Right to Build policy, and work is underway with the Scottish Government to bring forward more opportunities for custom and self build.
+Industry body National Custom and Self Build Association (NaCSBA) is encouraging the Scottish Government to bring forward more opportunities for custom and self build.